EQEmu/eqemu-docs-v2/docs/server/logging-system/logging-for-developers.md

 For development purposes, you may want to add a new category, this is very simple to do

 An example of a category being added can be seen at this commit: [How to add a category](https://github.com/EQEmu/Server/commit/a46c0ee7e2dcf094c4b0e4d9cb91525443c19c5b).

 Once you've added the code to the mentioned sections, the next time world boots world will inject the logging categories if they don't exist in the table.

-An entry needs to be added to the enum and the constant to add a new category - and a database update is not required for it to be functional, but it is required for folks to be able to set the default settings in their server

 ## Adding Default Values